epsi-rns/epsi-rns.github.io/_posts/design/2016/2016-11-11-inkscape-logo-01-preparing-document.markdown

 * Second part: is containing one sample of shape creation.

 * Third part: is containing coloring and pallete.

-* Fourth part: is about decoration, e.g. Shadow/ Glow, Glossy Shine, Gradient, Pattern, 3D Effect.
+And also about decoration, e.g. Shadow/ Glow, Glossy Shine, Gradient, Pattern, 3D Effect.

 ### Sub Topic